LAST UPDATED: August 3, 2019

 Frederick Stanley founded the Stanley Works in New Britain, Conn. in 1843, and professional carpenters and homeowners have been using its products for more than 175 years.
 One recommended product is the Stanley STHT77140 Laser Distance Measurer.

 Leica Geosystems designs portable, coordinate measuring machines to measure large-scale objects.
-It’s part of Exact Metrology, based in Cincinnati, Oh.
+It’s part of Exact Metrology, based in Cincinnati, Ohio.
 Two of its top products are Leica DISTO D2 New 330ft Laser Distance Measure and the Leica DISTO E7400x 265' Laser Distance Meter.

 Fluke Corporation is headquartered in Everett, Wash. and was founded in 1948.
 The company is a wholly-owned subsidiary of Fortive Corporation and is one of the leading manufacturers of electronic test tools and software.
 One popular product is the Fluke 424D Laser Distance Meter.